 About BJ Gonzalvo

 Being Filipino American is a source of pride and it gives him a sense of belonging and so BJ often volunteers for various Filipino organizations and events particularly those held by the Filipino American National Historical Society (FANHS).

 BJ was born and raised in Los Banos, Laguna, Philippines.
 He moved to Seattle, WA with his parents and younger brother when he was 15 years old.
 After graduating from high school, being a relatively new immigrant with no specific direction in life and with zero savings for college tuition despite working a total of 50 hours a week (25 part-time hours at 2 different fast food chains), the military became his number one career option.
 It also helped to have 2 uncles who were in the US military to look up to and follow after.
 The military turned out to be a wonderful opportunity for BJ.
 He got to travel to many places and meet many people from different parts of the world.
-The military taught him discipline, it gave him an amazing work experience, and it gave him the resources to pursue his B.A., M.S., and Ph.D.
+The military taught him discipline, it gave him an amazing work experience, and it gave him the resources to pursue his studies.
 His service in the military, serving alongside some of the most courageous and dedicated individuals, is something that he is very proud of.

 He's the author of Lessons in Leadership From the Saints (Westbow Press, 2017).
 He regularly writes for Mind & Spirit Magazine, Northwest Catholic, and WeAreKubo.
 He is currently working on 2 books: (1) Varieties of Religious Experience of Filipinos in America (in collaboration with FANHS) and (2) Leadership Development Training with the Saints (to be published by Hope and Life Press in early 2018).